Verification

 assert isinstance(result, Proven)

-prove() exhaustively explores every reachable state via BFS over the compiled replay kernel.
+never() proves a bad state is unreachable — never(logic, Running, ~EstopOK) means "the motor is never running without the e-stop being OK."
+It exhaustively explores every reachable state via BFS over the compiled replay kernel.
 If the property holds everywhere, you get Proven.
 If not, Counterexample with a trace you can replay on a real PLC.

 Condition syntax

-prove(logic, ~Running, EstopOK) # implicit AND
+always(logic, ~Running, EstopOK) # implicit AND (same property, always form)

-prove(logic, lambda s: s["X"] + s["Y"] < 100) # callable fallback
+always(logic, lambda s: s["X"] + s["Y"] < 100) # callable fallback

 Condition expressions are preferred — the verifier extracts referenced tags and automatically restricts input enumeration to the upstream cone.
 Callable predicates work but don't get auto-scoping.